OpenFn/gen/README.md

 `log`: send by the server whenever a `print()` line is logged by the python process.

+Note that `print()` statements do not get send out to the web socket, as these are intended for local debugging.
+Only logs from a logger object are diverted.

 ## Python Setup

 This repo uses `poetry` to manage dependencies.